ZDiriye/ecs-threat-composer/README.md

   - HTTPS listener that forwards to the target group
 - Creates a Route 53 alias A record pointing the subdomain to the ALB.

-#### SSL and HTTPS
+#### TLS (HTTPS)
 - Requests an ACM certificate using DNS validation.
 - Creates the validation records in Route 53 and completes certificate validation.

 #### ECS
 - Creates an ECS cluster.
-- Defines a Fargate task definition for the container image from ECR, including CloudWatch logging.
+- Creates the task definition.
-- Creates an ECS service that manages Fargate tasks running in private subnets.
-The ALB forwards traffic to the tasks through the target group.
+- Creates an ECS service that manages tasks in private subnets.
 - Tasks only accept inbound traffic from the ALB on port 8080.

 #### IAM
-- Creates the ECS task execution role and attaches the required execution policy.
+- Creates the ECS task execution role used by tasks at runtime.

-#### Container Registry reference
+#### ECR
-- Reads an existing ECR repository for use by the deployment.
+- Reads an existing ECR repository for the deployment.

 ## CI/CD Workflows (GitHub Actions)